A5hleyRich/delightful-downloads/readme.txt

 %url%
 The URL to the download file.

-Where To Use Them
-Wildcards can generate dynamic data in the following places:
+Where To Use Them: Wildcards can generate dynamic data in the following places:

 The text attribute of the [[ddownload]] shortcode.
 Examples: